Committed to serving as an advocate for Illinois libraries

 Continue to work with our partner organization, the Association of Illinois School Library Educators (AISLE) on an eventual goal to have a licensed school librarian in all schools in the state.
 ILA and AISLE recognize this is a long-term goal with interim steps, strategic alliances, and other approaches to be developed.
 ILA will continue to work with AISLE to outline a strategy.
 Currently, there are several pieces of legislation in the Illinois General Assembly:

--HR 10 No EDTPA: ILA and AISLE are monitoring this legislation, which proposes eliminating the EDTPA test as a requirement for professional educator licensure in Illinois.
-Licensed school librarians are required to have an underlying PEL along with a Special (PK-12) Endorsement in the concentration area of Library Information Specialist.
+-HR 10 No EDTPA: This legislation, which proposes eliminating the EDTPA test as a requirement for professional educator licensure in Illinois, was adopted and is a non-binding recommendation to the Illinois State Board of Education.

--HB 256 No Videotaping: ILA and AISLE are monitoring this legislation, which proposes no longer requiring a videotape of a student teacher in the classroom as a requirement for professional educator licensure in Illinois.
-Licensed school librarians are required to have an underlying PEL along with a Special (PK-12) Endorsement in the concentration area of Library Information Specialist.
+-HB 256 No Videotaping: This legislation, which proposes no longer requiring a videotape of a student teacher in the classroom as a requirement for professional educator licensure in Illinois, passed the House but did not pass the Senate.
+It was re-referred to the Senate Assignments Committee.

 Additional Illinois Legislation

-- HB 305 Municipal Convention Expenses (identical to HB 2075): ILA opposes this legislation, which would preclude the use of public funds for participation in continuing education events by librarians, library staff, and trustees.
+- HB 305 Municipal Convention Expenses (identical to HB 2075): ILA opposed this legislation, which would preclude the use of public funds for participation in continuing education events by librarians, library staff, and trustees.
+As of the close of the spring session, it did not advance.

-- HB 307 Citizens Empowerment Act: ILA opposes this legislation, which would enable referenda to dissolve units of local government, on the grounds that library service is a public good and it is our goal to increase access to information and resources, not decrease it.
+- HB 307 Citizens Empowerment Act: ILA opposed this legislation, which would enable referenda to dissolve units of local government, on the grounds that library service is a public good and it is our goal to increase access to information and resources, not decrease it.
+As of the close of the spring session, it did not advance.

-- HB 910 Library Elect-Appointed Board: ILA opposes this legislation, which seeks to allow a referendum for the city of Aurora to make its library board elected rather than appointed.
+- HB 910 Library Elect-Appointed Board: ILA opposed this legislation, which seeks to allow a referendum for the city of Aurora to make its library board elected rather than appointed.
 ILA supports the rights of Aurora city residents to determine how their library board should be composed; there is already provision in state law for voters to convert a city library (which has an appointed board) to a district library (which has an elected board).
+As of the close of the spring session, after the City of Aurora declined to vigorously oppose, the bill had passed both chambers and will be sent to the Governor's office for signature.

-- HB 933 Libraries--Securities & Assets and HB 3135 Local Accumulation of Funds: ILA opposes this legislation for the same reason we oppose property tax freezes; it pre-empts local control by boards and governing bodies.
+- HB 933 Libraries--Securities & Assets and HB 3135 Local Accumulation of Funds: ILA opposed this legislation for the same reason we oppose property tax freezes; it pre-empts local control by boards and governing bodies.
+As of the close of the spring session, these bills will not advance.

-- HB 1582 Broadband Procurement and Disclosure: ILA supports this legislation, which protects net neutrality and would require any service providers doing business with the state to disclose any activity that abridges that principal, such as "throttling," or creating "fast lanes" for internet content.
+- HB 1582 Broadband Procurement and Disclosure: ILA supported this legislation, which protects net neutrality and would require any service providers doing business with the state to disclose any activity that abridges that principal, such as "throttling," or creating "fast lanes" for internet content.
+As of the close of the spring session, this bill will not advance, primarily due to the fact that there is pending litigation on the Federal level regarding net neutrality protections.
+Illinois is one of 22 states plus the District of Columbia whose attorney general has joined in a suit against the FCC to restore the protections.

-- HB 1637 Immigration Status: ILA supports this legislation, which keeps the responsibility for federal immigration status enforcement under its appropriate jurisdiction, not local schools or libraries, to ensure that these facilities remain safe and accessible to all Illinois residents.
+- HB 1637 Immigration Status: ILA supported this legislation, which keeps the responsibility for federal immigration status enforcement under its appropriate jurisdiction, not local schools or libraries, to ensure that these facilities remain safe and accessible to all Illinois residents.
+As of the close of the spring session, this bill had passed both chambers and has been sent to the Governor's office for signature.

-- HB 2207 Public Office-Prohibited Acts: ILA opposes this on intellectual freedom grounds; this bill would prohibit units of government from opposing unit consolidation and elimination bills.
+- HB 2207 Public Office-Prohibited Acts: ILA opposed this on intellectual freedom grounds; this bill would prohibit units of government from opposing unit consolidation and elimination bills.
+As of the close of the spring session, this bill will not advance.

-- HB 2283 Open Meetings Posting Records: ILA opposes this legislation because it would require public expenditure to gather public information already available currently.
+- HB 2283 Open Meetings Posting Records: ILA opposed this legislation because it would require public expenditure to gather public information already available currently.
+As of the close of the spring session, this bill will not advance.

-- HB 2993 Citizens Empowerment Act: ILA opposes this legislation that would require a front-door referendum for annexing currently-unserved areas into a library district, on the grounds that library service is a public good and the burden should be on those who seek to limit it, rather than on those who seek to expand it.
+- HB 2993 Libraries-Territory Annexation: ILA opposed this legislation that would require a front-door referendum for annexing currently-unserved areas into a library district, on the grounds that library service is a public good and the burden should be on those who seek to limit it, rather than on those who seek to expand it.
+As of the close of the spring session, the bill passed both chambers and will be sent to the Governor's office for signature.
+However, a provision to enable disconnecting annexed territory, which had appeared in previous versions of the bill, was eliminated by amendment.

-- HB 3147 Open Meetings Act-Notice: ILA opposes this legislation because it would establish unreasonable public notice requirements.
+- HB 3147 Open Meetings Act-Notice: ILA opposed this legislation because it would establish unreasonable public notice requirements.
+As of the close of the spring session, this bill will not advance.

-- HB 3599 FOIA Government Associations and HB 3603 FOIA Government Associations: ILA opposes these identical bills, which would make "membership associations" as defined in the acts subject to FOIA.
+- HB 3599 FOIA Government Associations and HB 3603 FOIA Government Associations: ILA opposed these identical bills, which would make "membership associations" as defined in the acts subject to FOIA.
 We oppose on the grounds that non-governmental members of such associations would be deterred from participation in such groups due to concern about being subject to FOIA requests.
 Note: ILA itself would not be subject to this law in any case, according to the current definition of "membership associations."
+As of the close of the spring session, these bills will not advance.

-- SB 1216 FOIA-Fail to Disclose-Penalty: ILA opposes this legislation, which transfers the burden of proof of the need for a FOIA request from the requestor, to proof of a FOIA request's grounds for denial by the unit of government.
+- SB 1216 FOIA-Fail to Disclose-Penalty: ILA opposed this legislation, which transfers the burden of proof of the need for a FOIA request from the requestor, to proof of a FOIA request's grounds for denial by the unit of government.
+As of the close of the spring session, this bill will not advance.

 Support Libraries through Funded Appropriations